 The Kenan-Biddle Partnership

-The Kenan-Biddle Partnership, funded by the William R. Kenan Charitable Trust and The Mary Duke Biddle Foundation, offers grants up to $5,000 to accepted project proposals that enhance the intellectual life at both universities by strengthening established or encouraging new collaborations between Duke and the University of North Carolina at Chapel Hill.
-The Partnership awards approximately $50,000 in grant funds annually.
+The Kenan-Biddle Partnership, funded by the William R. Kenan Charitable Trust and The Mary Duke Biddle Foundation, offered grants up to $5,000 to accepted project proposals that enhance the intellectual life at both universities by strengthening established or encouraging new collaborations between Duke and the University of North Carolina at Chapel Hill.
+The Partnership awarded approximately $50,000 in grant funds annually.

-The Kenan-Biddle Partnership awards seed grants to proposals that enhance the intellectual life at both universities by strengthening established or encouraging new collaborations between Duke and the University of North Carolina at Chapel Hill.
-Each team is required to have at least one student member currently enrolled at UNC and Duke.
+The Kenan-Biddle Partnership awarded seed grants to proposals that enhanced the intellectual life at both universities by strengthening established or encouraging new collaborations between Duke and the University of North Carolina at Chapel Hill.
+Each team was required to have at least one student member currently enrolled at UNC and Duke.

 The Daily Tar Heel wrote about the Kenan-Biddle Partnership in “Despite rivalry, UNC and Duke students work together to empower community.”

 B3 Coffee is a 501(c)(3) nonprofit that serves as a platform of positive visibility and community connection for adults with and without disabilities.
 We extend meaningful opportunities for vocational skill-building, civic engagement, and friendship.
 Prior to COVID-19, B3 Coffee operated as a pop-up coffee stand serving a variety of community venues in the Triangle area (i.e. conferences, co-working spaces, special events).
 In response to the pandemic, we transitioned to remote community-building as we develop plans for growth.
 Post COVID-19, we hope to re-emerge as an inclusive employer with a free-standing location.